tdilauro/Simplified-wiki/ArchitecturalOverview.md

 We also expect the Library Simplified ecosystem to contain many software installations which authenticate patrons, negotiate loans, and deliver books, but which are not based on the circulation manager code base.
-An example is [https://bookserver.archive.org/catalog/](the Internet Archive's book server).
+An example is [the
+Internet Archive's book server](https://bookserver.archive.org/catalog/).
 The circulation manager _software_ is less important than the architectural _role_ it fulfills.

 ## The library registry